 - I take my second set of morning pills with food.
 These help but they fatigue me for the first 2 hours of the day making it even harder to coordinate movement;

 - I rarely cry.
 I don’t feel sorry for myself.
 I’ve become used to my circumstances, although I still make plans in my head of all I’d like to do during the day, knowing that I’ll be eliminating items from that list constantly.
 Staying perfectly still the leg hurts but it’s a duller pain.
 The slightest movement and it’s like I’ve broken it all over again.
 Fractured feet and stress fractures in the opposite leg add to my overall disability.
 The stenosis is by far the most crippling.
 Even lying down only brings temporary relief and I soon have to get up and try and move;

-- I want to run around and stack the dishwasher, dust the furniture, get dressed and do my hair and makeup all before 7.30am.
+- In the morning I want to run around and stack the dishwasher, dust the furniture, get dressed and do my hair and makeup all before 7.30am.
+Ha!
+Not happening!
 I used to move at such a fast pace.
 I miss that.
-Not now.
 I will do all those things but it will take me 3 or 4 hours at a ridiculously slow pace.

 - I get told others should do those tasks for me but it is so important for my well being that I keep as much independence as I possibly can.
 My husband does all the washing and cooking as that is outside of my capabilities.